RustCrypto/traits/cipher/README.md

 Traits which define the functionality of [block ciphers] and [stream ciphers].

 See [RustCrypto/block-ciphers] and [RustCrypto/stream-ciphers] for algorithm
-implementations which use this trait.
+implementations which use these traits.

 [Documentation][docs-link]